 - 1. In-State Residency

 - a.
 An affidavit signed by the student must be filed with the person responsible for verifying residency.

 - b.
 Any of the following may be used in determining a student's domicile in Arizona:

 - 1. Arizona income tax return

 - 2. Arizona Voter registration

 - 3. Arizona Motor Vehicle registration

 - 4. Arizona Driver's license

 - 5. Employment history in Arizona

 - 6. Place of graduation from high school

 - 7. Source of financial support

 - 8. Dependency as indicated on federal income tax return

 - 9. Ownership of real property

-- 10. Notarized statement of landlord and/or employer

-- 11. Transfer of major banking services to Arizona

-- 12. Change of permanent address on all pertinent records

-- 13. Other relevant information

-- 2. County Residency

-- A combination of the following may be used to determine a student's county residency:

-- 1. Notarized statements of landlord and/or employer

-- 2. Source of financial support

-- 3. Place of graduation from high school

-- 4. Ownership of real property

-- 5. Bank accounts

-- 6. Arizona income tax return

-- 7. Dependency as indicated on a Federal income tax return

-- 8. Other relevant information

-- D. Concurrent Enrollment in Arizona Public Institutions of Higher Education (ARS §15-1807) (See Appendix S-3) Under Arizona Revised Statutes §15-1807, it is unlawful for any non-resident student to register concurrently in two or more public institutions of higher education in this state including any university, college or community college for a combined student credit hour enrollment of more than six (6) credit hours without payment of non-resident tuition at one of such institutions.
-Any non-resident student desiring to enroll concurrently in two or more public institutions of higher education in this state including any university or community college for a combined total of more than six (6) credit hours who is not subject to non-resident tuition at any of such

-institutions shall pay the non-resident tuition at the institution of his choice in an amount equivalent to nonresident tuition at such institution for the combined total of credit hours for which the non-resident student is concurrently enrolled.
+- 10. Notarized statement of landlord and/or employer - 11.
+Transfer of major banking services to Arizona - 12.
+Change of permanent address on all pertinent records - 13.
+Other relevant information - 2.
+County Residency - a.
+An affidavit signed by the student must be filed with the person responsible for verifying domicile to prove continuous residency in a county for fifty (50) days, and - b.
+Any A COMBINATION of the following may be used to determine a student's county residency: - 1.
+Notarized statements of landlord and/or employer - 2.
+Source of financial support - 3.
+Place of graduation from high school - 4.
+Ownership of real property - 5.
+Bank accounts - 6.
+Arizona income tax return - 7.
+Dependency as indicated on a Federal income tax return - 8.
+Other relevant information - D. Concurrent Enrollment in Arizona Public Institutions of Higher Education (ARS §15-1807) (SEE Appendix S-3) Under Arizona Revised Statutes §15-1807, it is unlawful for any non-resident student to register concurrently in two or more public institutions of higher education in this state including any university, college or community college for a combined student credit hour enrollment of more than six (6) credit hours without payment of non-resident tuition at one of such institutions.
+Any non-resident student desiring to enroll concurrently in two or more public institutions of higher education in this state including any university or community college for a combined total of more than six (6) credit hours who is not subject to non-resident tuition at any of such institutions shall pay the non-resident tuition at the institution of his choice in an amount equivalent to nonresident tuition at such institution for the combined total of credit hours for which the non-resident student is concurrently enrolled.